Isaiah Dunn: New York Jets

 Dunn signed with the New York Jets as an undrafted free agent shortly after the conclusion of the 2021 NFL draft.

 Dunn was released by the Jets on August 30, 2022.

 Seattle Seahawks

 On August 31, 2022, Dunn was claimed off waivers by the Seattle Seahawks.
 He was placed on injured reserve on October 22.
 Dunn was released on July 25, 2023.

 Pittsburgh Steelers

 On August 2, 2023, Dunn signed with the Pittsburgh Steelers.
 However, he was waived on August 14.

 Green Bay Packers

 On January 14, 2025, Dunn signed a reserve/futures contract with the Green Bay Packers.
 He was waived on August 12 with an injury designation and reverted to injured reserve the following day.
 On August 21, Dunn was released from injured reserve with a settlement.

+Houston Gamblers

+On January 13, 2026, Dunn was selected by the Houston Gamblers in the 2026 UFL Draft.